 THE HISTORY OF HERB THE HERB GRINDER IS STILL BEING WRITTEN

-With the return of Phoenician Grinders to the market, herbal connoisseurs are presented with a new option, a better option, when it comes to American made herb grinders.
+With the return of Phoenician Grinders to the market, herbal connoisseurs are presented with a new option, a better option, when it comes to herb grinders.

 What is the point of doing the same thing as everyone else and just stamping a new name on it?

-The medical grade grinders that we offer at here at Phoenician are totally original, patented designs that were conceived and implemented with the user experience - not ease of manufacturing or the bottom line of a financial statement – as our sole motivation.
+The durable grinders that we offer at here at Phoenician are totally original, patented designs that were conceived and implemented with the user experience - not ease of manufacturing or the bottom line of a financial statement – as our sole motivation.